b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 ```
 You could just disable reporting of deprecation notices, but we want to know about these and address them at some point.

-## 🤵Alfred needs to use complex libraries. 🤹
+## 🤵🏼‍♂️Alfred needs to use complex libraries. 🤹
 Let's say your top-level try-catch needs to translate your client messages into other languages, use a logger library, or for some reason have to use some big process that could crash while creating a response 🤣.

 If the top-level exception handler needs complex libraries then you must have🥁....
 2, yes 2, top-level exceptions handlers 🧛‍♂️ ah ah ah.